january3/vtree2/docs/articles/vtree2_for_vtree_users.md

 vtree.
 Each row of the context data frame corresponds to a node in the vtree, so you can select all nodes which fullfill a certain condition.

-However, that also sometimes causes problems: if you specify that you want to prune all nodes where “Sex” is NA, you will have a problem.
-The virtual column “Sex” has a value for each node, also for nodes that correspond to “Class” or “Survived” - and that value is NA.
-Therefore, you have to use a more complex expression which involves checking whether a node corresponds to the variable “Sex”:
-`node_col == "Sex" & is.na(Sex)`.
-That works.

 ``` r
 data(FakeData, package="vtree")
 library(cowplot)